Fees

 7. Calculating stamp duty land tax (SDLT) on the purchase and preparing and submitting to HM Revenue & Customs the appropriate SDLT forms; and

 We will not be carrying out any enquires into the past use of the property and will assume that you will be using it for residential purposes.
 The local search will not reveal planning applications in the vicinity of the property and if you require more information about this we would recommend that you look on the local Council’s website.
 We will not be dealing with the transfer of any guarantees and you will need to take appropriate meter readings and notify the utility companies accordingly.
-We would also recommend that you have your own survey carried out as you buy the property subject to the phrase “the buyer beware”.
+We would strongly recommend your own survey carried out as you buy the property subject to the phrase “the buyer beware”.

 Fees have been calculated on the basis that: